Top 5 Ways Interacting with the Disabled is Helping You Grow

-It is not uncommon to have interacting with the disabled cause a sense of unease and uncertainty; out of empathy and good manners, people try to give their best not to additionally hurt anyone with a physical, intellectual or a sensory disability but, unfortunately, most of them end up being patronizing and condescending.
 This often happens due to their lack of knowledge on how to talk with a disabled person without hurting their feelings or coming across as superior.
-Normally, it’s is advised for socializing with the disabled not to be any different from other social interactions.
-However, for those who aren’t familiar with a particular disability, this doesn’t always go as planned.
+Typically, everyone will tell you that socializing with the disabled should be no different than your other social interactions, but for those who aren’t familiar with a particular disability, such an attitude doesn’t always go as planned.

-In that manner, we’re laying out the four ways people happen to grow in interacting with the disabled hoping you’ll find the strength in yourself to do the same:
+In that manner, here are 5 ways people happen to grow in interacting with the disabled (maybe you’ll find the strength in yourself to do the same):

 You Become Compassionate and Understanding